-Filed by the R egistrant 🗵 - ty other than the Registrant $\Box$ propriate box: $\boxtimes$ Prel iminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☐ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 Capitala Finance Corp.
-(Name of Registrant as Specified in Its Charter) Name of Person(s) Filing Proxy Statement if other than the Registrant) Payment of Fi ling Fee (Check the appropriate box): $\boxtimes$ No f fee required.
+File d by the Registrant ⊠ File d by a Party other than the Registrant $\ \square$ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \times Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 Capitala Finance Corp.
+(Name of Registrant as Specified in Its Charter) Name of Person(s) Filing Proxy Statement if other than the Registrant) Pay ment of Filing Fee (Check the appropriate box): \times No fee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. whic ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for ch the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the n or schedule and the date of its filing.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: For early on the discrete control of the control of Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing ш for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
 (1) Amount previously Paid: (2) Form, schedule or registration statement No.: (3) Filing party: (4) Date filed:

 CAPITALA FINANCE CORP.
-4201 Congress St., Suite 360 Charlotte, NC 28209 (704) 376-5502
+4201 Congress St., Suite 360 Charlotte, NC 28209